 Under the current law, the Application for Emergency Admission only allows an individual to be held against her will for observation and evaluation for up to 24 hours.
-The "Admission" is really a misnomer, as actual admission to a psychiatric hospital bed occurs only about 30% of the time, based on long-term data in Summit County.
+The "Admission" is really a misnomer, as actual admission to a psychiatric hospital bed occurs only about 30% of the time, based on long-term data in Summit County."
 The other 70% are connected to care within the 24 hours and discharged back to his or her residence.
 Further, of the 30% who are ultimately admitted to an inpatient hospital bed, some of them do so voluntarily, asking for further psychiatric care.
 If HB439 becomes law, and individuals are observed and evaluated for up to 24 hours (HB439 does not change that short time frame) starting several days prior to having fully worsened mental and behavioral symptoms of mental illness, even less than 30% are likely to require hospitalization as they can be connected or reconnected to treatment before harming themselves or others.
+To remedy some of the confusion, I am currently working with the Ohio Department of Mental Health and Addiction Services, owner of the form, to more accurately change the name to, "Application for Emergency Examination."

 Over time, the better scenario afforded by the change in the law as proposed by HB439 may have even further added value, as individuals with mental illness and their families will learn to seek out care sooner.
-They will realize that an evaluation occurring when mental deterioration first begins is most likely to result in a connection or reconnection to outpatient care, not hospitalization, and a faster path to improved mental wellness and quality of life.
+They will realize that an examination occurring when mental deterioration first begins is most likely to result in a connection or reconnection to outpatient care, not hospitalization, and a faster path to improved mental wellness and quality of life.
 In addition, as Ohio citizens see this new approach transpire, the stigma that can be a barrier to initially asking for help for a potential mental disorder may also lessen, leading more individuals to seek out early treatment, further decreasing eventual needless dangerousness and needless hospitalization.